jmo1point0/homework6/README.md

 Below the weather overview for the city or country you have searched, the website will nicely display in cards and in columns a 5 day focrecast showing temperature and humidity.

 The search function allows you to store your searches as well, using local storage and come back to them with an easy click of the button.

+A screenPrint has been added of the webpage.